arbitrust/arbitrust/README.md

 # arbitrust
-Minimal implementation of the Schelling point and legal arbitration
+Minimal implementation of the Schelling point and decentralised legal arbitration